Global watchdog to review resilience of securities clearing houses

-LONDON, March 11 (Reuters) - The world’s main clearing houses will be scrutinised by global markets regulators to ensure they can withstand extreme market shocks unaided by taxpayer money.
+LONDON (Reuters) - The world’s main clearing houses will be scrutinized by global markets regulators to ensure they can withstand extreme market shocks unaided by taxpayer money.

 The International Organisation of Securities Commissions (IOSCO) announced on Wednesday it was undertaking a review of stress testing by clearing houses, also known as central counterparties (CCPs).